ChrisDietrich405/portfolio/README.md

 # portfolio

 This is my portfolio.
-This project includes bootstrap and also the useContext React Hook
+This project includes Bootstrap and also the useContext React Hook

 ## How To Run This Project